 Hello!
 I’m Stephanie

-I am qualified social worker and am trained in Cognitive Behavioural and Solution Focussed therapies.
+I am qualified social worker and counsellor, trained in Cognitive Behavioural and Solution Focussed therapies.
 These are talking therapies that can help you manage your mental health by changing the way you think and behave.
 It’s most commonly used to treat anxiety and depression, but can be useful for other mental and health problems.
 I also use a person-centered approach which focusses on self-development, growth and responsibilities.
 I seek to help individuals recognise their strengths, creativity and choice in the ‘here and now’.
 I am flexible in how I work depending on your needs and I believe that you know yourself and your circumstances the best and so I will not tell you what to do!
 In exploring what you bring to our sessions, I support you to learn more about yourself and to re-discover your inner resources so that you can find your best way forward.

 Some areas I can help you with (not limited to):